kartograph/kartograph.py-old/INSTALL.md

 You can safely replace any files.

-You may need the **7z** archive utility
+You may need to install the **7z** archive utility

 	brew install p7zip

 ## Test installation

 	cd svgmap.py
 	python svgmap world -o world.svg

-If you want to open generated maps automatically, add the following script into
+If you want to open generated maps automatically, save the following script to /usr/local/bin/firefox

-/usr/local/bin/firefox

 	#!/bin/sh
 	open -a /Applications/Browser/Firefox.app $1